Close menu Resources for... William & Mary

 Is a table the right solution?

-Tables should only be used to display data that needs to be aligned in rows and columns to be meaningful.
+Tables should only be used to display data that needs to be aligned in rows and columns to be meaningful and easier to understand.
 With the rapid growth of mobile web access, we need to consider the user experience across device sizes.
 If you create a table, be sure to first view the page on a phone or reduce the width of your browser window to simulate a mobile view.
 At this point evaluate if a table is the best solution for the content.

 Table menu